Website Care Nepal

 - Strong coordination, networking, and advocacy skills.

-- Computer skills, including knowledge of relevant software e.g., Microsoft office and others
+- Computer skills, including knowledge of relevant software e.g., Microsoft office, excel and others.

-- Initiative – Deals with situations and issues proactively and persistently.
+- Initiative – Deals with situations and issues proactively, persistently, and thoroughly.

-- Communicating and sharing ideas and information – Able to present findings/recommendation and express opinions confidently.
+- Communicating and sharing ideas and information – Able to present findings/recommendations and express opinions confidently.

 - Planning and organizing – Able to define work goals and objectives; develop and execute work plans; and contribute to the achievement of work group objectives.